-In addition to filing a discrimination or harassment complaint with the district, a person may file a complaint with either DFEH or the Equal Employment Opportunity Commission (EEOC).
+In addition to filing a discrimination or harassment complaint with the district, a person may file a complaint with either the California Department of Fair Employment and Housing (DFEH)DFEH or the Equal Employment Opportunity Commission (EEOC).
 The time limits for filing such complaints are as follows:

-- 1. To file For filing a valid complaint with DFEH alleging a violation of Government Code 12940-12952, within one year three years of the alleged discriminatory act(s), unless an exception exists pursuant to Government Code 12960 (Government Code 12960) - 2.
-To file For filing a valid complaint directly with EEOC, within 180 days of the alleged discriminatory act(s) (42 USC 2000e-5) - 3.
-To file For filing a valid complaint with EEOC after first filing a complaint with DFEH, within 300 days of the alleged discriminatory act(s) or within 30 days after the termination of proceedings by DFEH, whichever is earlier (42 USC 2000e-5)
+- 1. To file a valid complaint with DFEH, within one year of the alleged discriminatory act(s), unless an exception exists pursuant to Government Code 12960 - 2.
+To file a valid complaint directly with EEOC, within 180 days of the alleged discriminatory act(s) (42 USC 2000e-5) - 3.
+To file a valid complaint with EEOC after first filing a complaint with DFEH, within 300 days of the alleged discriminatory act(s) or within 30 days after the termination of proceedings by DFEH, whichever is earlier (42 USC 2000e-5)